By V.A. Rokhlin

 What I want to say is that a course in mathematics that is put together in this sense does not exist yet.
 Of course, there are many possible approaches to achieving it, I hope that such courses will be put together and the textbooks will be written.

 What I have just said about the integral calculus, these few remarks about it, apply not only to it, of course.
-I think that even the university students of mathematics at would benefit from taking a one semester preliminary course of introductory analysis in which the basic notions were introduced not from the point of view of mathematical hairsplitting, so to speak, but were described meaningfully, with the perspective of applications, with a discussion of the geometric and physical meaning and with plenty of material for the exercises.
+I think that even the university students of mathematics would benefit from taking a one semester preliminary course of introductory analysis in which the basic notions were introduced not from the point of view of mathematical hairsplitting, so to speak, but were described meaningfully, with the viw towards applications, with a discussion of the geometric and physical meaning and with plenty of material for the exercises.
 After this, a more systematic and scrupulous treatment of the subject can be given to the students of mathematics.

 Such experiments had been done.
 I don’t know what is the situation now here, say, at the department of mathematics and mechanics at Leningrad State University.

-In any case, it look to me that this naively-axiomatic approach could be useful at the beginning even in teaching professional mathematicians.
+In any case, it looks to me that this naively-axiomatic approach could be useful at the beginning even in teaching professional mathematicians.
 In any case, I think it is absolutely necessary for teaching mathematics to non-mathematicians.

 Now I will say a few words about the more advanced parts of the course.
 Indeed, some non-mathematicians are taught not only calculus and infinite series.
 They are taught, for example, about integrals over curves and surfaces, about change of variables in multiple integrals, etc.